Venue: University of Bolton Stadium, Premier Suite, De Havilland Way, Horwich, Bolton BL6 6SF

 Our suppliers will be promoting their products and showcasing their latest developments from our CCTV, Access Control and Intruder Portfolio.
 With a wide range of suppliers on hand, Norbain offer you the opportunity to experience demonstrations and discuss future projects.

-The open exhibition will be complemented by a series of seminars from industry experts on a range of topics such as the new ‘Security by Default’ initiative and identifying business opportunities via connected solutions.
+The open exhibition will be complemented by a series of seminars from industry experts on a range of topics such as the new ‘Secure by Default’ initiative and identifying business opportunities via connected solutions.
 Norbain’s Field and internal Sales teams will be ready to guide you around the event.

 According to last year’s visitors, the show “[was] definitely one of the best,” so why not come along on the 16th May to see what it’s all about?
 Don’t just take our word for it, watch our 2018 highlights video to find out more!